mflint/SwiftMock/README.md

 mockObject.verify()
 ```

 Mocks are strict.
 This means they will reject _any_ unexpected call.
+If this annoys you, then perhaps you should be stubbing those calls instead of mocking?

 ## Various ways to call the "accept" function when writing your Mock object